Ignore #3 at your own risk.

 SILICON BEACH IS OUR BACKYARD

 We are minutes away from the media and tech convergence taking place in Santa Monica, Venice, Playa Vista, El Segundo and Manhattan Beach.
 But it’s not just a physical presence; we understand and are part of the culture that thrives on innovation and disruption.
-New technology platforms are launching every day, quickly outpacing existing laws and regulations.
-The issue is how to thread the needle and hopefully avoid regulatory scrutiny.
-That’s the role we play in helping both emerging and established companies.

 we play well with others